serena-ramley/cs50Mobile/README.md

 This course is free to audit at https://courses.edx.org/courses/course-v1:HarvardX+CS50M+Mobile/course/

 # 1-typecasting.js
-Explicit typecasting can be achieved through methods such as String(x), x.toString(), x.toExponential(), x.parseFloat()
+Explicit typecasting can be achieved through methods such as:

+String(x)

+x.toString()

+x.toExponential()

+x.parseFloat()

-Implicit typecasting can be achieved through modifier operations such as + "" https://www.w3schools.com/js/js_type_conversion.asp
+Implicit typecasting can be achieved through modifier operations such as: x + "" https://www.w3schools.com/js/js_type_conversion.asp

 # 2-objects.js